 Insurance Planning is a very important step in the preparation of the overall financial plan.
 It includes the analysis of your current policies in place, in addition to understanding your unique healthcare fund needs and the many insurance options in the market.

 Insurance protects your greatest asset: You – Your Family – Your Business!

-None of us plan on catastrophe striking, but when it does, it is imperative that you have proper insurance in place to replace the income that is lost as a result of death, disability, or a critical illness.
-An individual, family, or business’ focus should be to prevent the erosion of their wealth and the possibility of lost income due to death, disability, illness or taxes.
+None of us plan on catastrophe striking, but when it does, it is imperative that you have proper insurance in place to replace the income that is lost as a result of death, disability, or a life-altering illness.
+An individual, family, or a business’s focus should be to prevent the erosion of their wealth and the possibility of lost income due to death, disability, illness or taxes.

 Life insurance enables individuals with a way to provide for their families financially, in the event of their untimely death.

 By purchasing life insurance, a person can provide enough funds to pay for not only the funeral and other estate expenses, depending upon the amount of life insurance purchased but also the following: